ghc-proposals/ghc-proposals/proposals/0000-simple-constrained-type-families.rst

     foo :: a -> Elem a
     foo = undefined

 ``foo`` is in a very real sense incorrect, because it is given a type signature that implies constraints that are not listed.
-To operationalize this correctness check, each time GHC sees an associated type used in a type, it generates the constraint required for the use by looking up the class that defines the associated type and instantiating a constraint from it using the parameters given for the associated type.
-If this constraint (or a constraint that subsumes it) is either given directly or otherwise known (such as from a GADT pattern match), the use of the associated type is lawful.
+To operationalize this correctness check, each time GHC sees an associated type used in a type, it generates the constraint required by instantiating the class variables appropriately.
+If this constraint (or a constraint that subsumes it) is required by the existing type or otherwise known (such as from a GADT pattern match), the use of the associated type is lawful.
 If no such constraint is known, the type is unlawful.

 While it may be natural to think that the correct solution is to error out and leave fixing it to the programmer, we already have a way to find the constraint we need to keep such previously correct code compiling.
 Assuming that the code is in reality correct, it is safe for GHC to emit a warning and then *add the inferred constraint to the type specified by the programmer*.
 However, if an error arises involving this constraint or any of the types that are mentioned inside of it, we give a modified error that gives the inferred constraint, the follow-on error from it, and the associated type that lead it to be generated.